-World Health Organization in its report has stated that death rate due to unsafe drinking water is close to one million per year.
-To fight against the global issues like hunger, poverty, and diseases, there’s a serious need to carve strategies aiming at improving these concerns both dramatically and urgently.
+World Health Organization in its report has stated that the death rate due to unsafe drinking water is close to one million per year.
+To fight against global issues like hunger, poverty, and diseases, there’s a serious need to carve strategies aiming at improving these concerns both dramatically and urgently.

-Safe water involves many crucial factors such as distance (a major aspect that refers to time spent in collecting water), quantity and quality, which are important to monitor time-to-time.
+Safe water involves many crucial factors such as distance (a major aspect that refers to time spent in collecting water), quantity, and quality, which are important to monitor time-to-time.
 Talking about the water service coverage area in Africa, it is quite low as compared to world figures.

-Going back to the old scenario, water was an individual need, which today has become whole community’s need.
+Going back to the old scenario, water was an individual need, which today has become the whole community’s need.
 Owed to this reason, meeting the sufficient requirement has become difficult.
 Shortage of adequate rural water supply and sanitation system is the chief reason why moving towards elimination of poverty and promoting economic prosperity is challenging.
 As women and children are deprived of safe water, hygiene and sanitation, they get prone to deadly diseases.
-The consistent increase in the cost of health services is also something that’s quite problematic.
+The consistent increase in the cost of health services is also quite problematic.

 According to a survey, women and school-age children, especially girls, have to travel miles to collect water.
-Due to this, while women don’t get time to earn income, children are not able to attend schools and get education.
+Due to this, while women don’t get time to earn income, children are not able to attend schools and get an education.

 Clean water and hygiene could be made available to people living in rural areas by integrating developed analysis of community priorities into implementation and policymaking.
 To let everyone get the provision of cleanliness, there is a need to bring development in health education and hygiene promotions.